-Packing is overwhelming, especially if you're going abroad.
-It's really hard to know what you can and can't find in your new country if you've never been there.
+Packing is overwhelming, especially if you're going abroad ...
 If you find yourself worrying that you are packing the wrong things, you're in the right place!

 Being organized and prepared is the key to packing successfully for an international trip.
 There are many ways to go about it -- using a good packing list, picking out the right suitcase, putting everything out on your bed before packing it to make sure it's all there, the list can go on and on.
 It's hard to know where to start, right?

 Don't worry.
-We're gonna make this super easy on you -- here's literally everything you need to know about packing for an international trip!
+We've made this super easy on you -- here's our all-inclusive guide about packing.

-NOTE: If you're super picky with brands -- you'll probably want to bring some of these things with you.
+Head's up: If you're super picky with brands, you'll probably want to bring some of these things with you.
 Most countries will not have as big of a selection as we do here in the US.